 - Gain valuable hands-on experience and career exploration opportunities.

 - Get a head start on industry credential and/or a college degree.

 CTE Dual Credit courses are subject to change.
+The CTE Dual Credit program is in the process of updating articulated courses.
 Contact your high school counselor or career specialist to confirm which classes in your school are eligible.

 Chiawana High School

 Connell High School